cronkitedata/dj/docs/_pages/syllabus.md

 ### Required materials and texts

 There are no requried texts for this class.
 Most of the course materials are linked on this site.
-A full site of resources is at [https://cronkitedata.github.io/cronkite-docs](https://cronkitedata.github.io/cronkite-docs)
+A full site of resources is at <https://cronkitedata.github.io/cronkite-docs>

 You should use your official ASU email for all work in this class, and check it regularly.
 Other materials include:

 * An ASU Slack account, which is automatically created for you in the course.
 This will be our primary method of communication.

+You are not required to have your own computer or laptop - all of the software used in our course is available in the lab or online for free.
+The software is:
-* A free copy of Microsoft Excel available in myapps.asu.edu and free software including R, R Studio and OpenRefine.
-You are not required to have your own computer.
-All of these are installed on our classroom computers.
-You can also use a free account at RStudio.cloud to use a web-based version of that software.
+* A free copy of Microsoft Excel available in myapps.asu.edu (not Google Sheets and not Outlook 365 online)
+* R and RStudio, both free community versions.
+There are instructions on our web site on how to install when we get there.
+Another option is RStudio.Cloud, a free online version that works just the same way.
+* OpenRefine.
+This will have limited availability in Cronkite but is free to download and use.
+*
 #### Recommended

 * A $25 Student membership in [Investigative Reporters and Editors](http://ire.org/join).
 This will help with tip sheets and a story archive including questionnaires filled out by the reporters.
 You will get to keep this rate for two years after you graduate.
+Many of the optional readings and tip sheets will require logging into your account.

 * "[Numbers in the Newsroom]((https://store.ire.org/collections/frontpage/products/numbers-in-the-newsroom-using-math-and-statistics-in-news-second-edition-e-version))", by Sarah Cohen, available through IRE.  $10.00 .
-There is a free pdf of the book on the Canvas site.
+There is a free pdf of the book on the Canvas site under "Shared Resources".

-* "[The Art of Access: Strategies for Acquiring Public Records](https://www.amazon.com/Art-Access-Strategies-Acquiring-Records/dp/1506380700/ref=pd_sbs_14_t_0/141-5195764-7429116)", David Cullier and Charles N. Davis, 2nd edition (2018)
+* "[The Art of Access: Strategies for Acquiring Public Records](https://www.amazon.com/Art-Access-Strategies-Acquiring-Records/dp/1506380700/ref=pd_sbs_14_t_0/141-5195764-7429116)", David Cullier and Charles N. Davis, 2nd edition (2018).
+We won't be using this, but it's a great reference to have in your tool kit for public records.

 <p  style="page-break-after: always;"></p>
 ## Grading